David Eder

-(Montague) David Eder (1 August 1865 – 30 March 1936) was a British psychoanalyst, physician, Zionist and writer of Lithuanian Jewish descent.
+David Montague Eder (1 August 1865 – 30 March 1936) was a British psychoanalyst, physician, Zionist and writer of Lithuanian Jewish descent.
 He was best known for advancing psychoanalytic studies in Great Britain.

 Education and medical training

 Eder studied medicine at St. Bartholomew's Hospital in London.
 Following the completion of his studies, he travelled through the United States, South Africa, Colombia (where he visited his uncle James Martin Eder), and Bolivia, where he became a non-commissioned military surgeon for the Bolivian Army.

 Eder returned to London in 1900 and went into general practice.
 His interest in paediatric medicine led to his appointment as Medical Officer of the London School Clinic in 1908 and of the Nursery School at Deptford in 1910.
 He was also the editor of the medical journal School Hygiene.

 In the First World War, Eder joined the British Army, serving in the Royal Army Medical Corps.
 As a temporary captain, he was appointed medical officer in charge of the psycho-neurological department in Malta.
 He would later recall the physical and mental injuries suffered by the frontline troops in his 1917 book War-Shock, The Psycho-neuroses in War: Psychology and Treatment.